Future-oriented company development – Michael Schindler and Jan Günter granted power of attorney

 logo_step_g

-TCT Induktionstechnik moves to new production and administration building in Menden mid of 2023
+TCT Induktionstechnik moves to new production and administration building in Menden

 Relocation and site expansion:

-TCT Induktionstechnik moves to new production and administration building in Menden mid of 2023
+TCT Induktionstechnik moves to new production and administration building in Menden

 Due to the positive business development and the resulting necessary site expansion, TCT Induktionstechnik GmbH will move into its newly built manufacturing and administration building this year.
 The new location in Menden will be home to the entire TCT team as well as extrutec employees.

 The approx. 2,000m² production area will be equipped with partly self-developed machines and testing equipment, as well as a specially designed custom-made drying oven.
 Furthermore, it will be possible to set up complete extrutec systems for pre-commissioning.
 The new production site will be aligned to the high internal as well as external customer requirements and will be significantly expanded.
 The good freeway access and central location in Menden make the new site additionally attractive for employees and customers.
-The move-in is planned for September 2023.

 In the adjoining three-story office and administration wing, there will be recreation rooms as well as office workplaces for TCT and extrutec employees distributed over two floors.
 The employees will have a wide range of options for working and taking breaks.
 In addition to ergonomic workplaces, special emphasis is placed on the sustainability of the building, so the self-generated electricity from the PV system is used directly for heating the building and for charging vehicles.
 "We want to offer our employees the best.
 Those who deliver top performance for the company every day also deserve to do so in a workplace with the latest standards," says Tobias Manka, Managing Director of TCT Induktionstechnik GmbH.